The Last Samurai

 The Last Samurai is a 2003 American epic period action drama film directed and produced by Edward Zwick, who also co-wrote the screenplay with John Logan and Marshall Herskovitz from a story devised by Logan.
 The film stars Tom Cruise, who also produced, along with Timothy Spall, Ken Watanabe, Billy Connolly, Tony Goldwyn, Hiroyuki Sanada, and Koyuki Kato in supporting roles.

 The film's plot was inspired by the 1877 Satsuma Rebellion, led by Saigō Takamori, and the Westernization of Japan by foreign powers.
 (Note: In the film the United States is portrayed as the primary force behind the push for Westernization, despite mostly European powers influencing this historically.)

 Cruise portrays Nathan Algren, an American captain of the 7th Cavalry Regiment, whose personal and emotional conflicts bring him into contact with samurai warriors in the wake of the Meiji Restoration in 19th century Japan.
 The character of Algren is very loosely based on Eugène Collache and Jules Brunet, both French Imperial Guard officers who fought alongside Enomoto Takeaki in the earlier Boshin War.

-The Last Samurai grossed a total of $456 million at the box office and became the sixth-highest-grossing film of 2003.
-It received praise for the acting, visuals, cinematography and Hans Zimmer's score but criticism for some of its portrayals.
+The Last Samurai premiered in Tokyo on November 20, 2003 before being released by Warner Bros.
+Pictures on December 5, 2003.
+The film grossed a total of $456.8 million at the box office and became the sixth-highest-grossing film of 2003.
+It received mixed-to-positive reviews, with praise for the acting, visuals, cinematography and Hans Zimmer's score, but criticism for some of its portrayals.
 It was nominated for several awards, including four Academy Awards, three Golden Globe Awards, and two National Board of Review Awards.